Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Functions/Function_List.md

 Main user-defined functions are as follows.
 First parameter (1) is a valid COM Port number on host.

-Min/Max com port numbers are defined in the declarations section at the start of the module.

 | VBA Function                         | Description                                                                                                   |
 | ------------------------------------ | --------------------------------------------------------------------------------------------------------------|
 | `debug_com_port(1)`                  | Toggles debug messaging on/off (debug results in VBA Immediate window)                                        |